Kleene-Star/KleeneStar.Core/doc/kleenestar.workflow.md

 Each workflow consists of a set of states (IState) and transitions (ITransition).
 States are defined by an ID, a name, and a category (`TypeStatusCategory`) such as "ToDo", "InProgress", "Waiting", or "Done".
 Transitions connect two states and include, besides source and target, a collection of conditions (Guards), validation rules (Validators), follow-up actions (PostFunctions), and optional UI elements (Form).
 This structure enables precise control of the object life cycle within a workflow.

 Workflows are versionable and follow defined states such as "Draft", Active", or "Archived".
-The associated permission profiles (PermissionsProfiles) enable fine-grained control of access rights and role dependencies.

 ## UI Concepts and Pages